colinsurprenant/raad/README.md

 # Raad v0.3.1

-Raad - Ruby as a Daemon lightweight service wrapper.
+Raad - Ruby as a daemon lightweight service wrapper.

 Raad is a non-intrusive, lightweight, simple Ruby daemon maker.
-Basically A simple class which implements the start and stop methods, can be used seemslessy as a daemon or a normal console app.
+Basically A simple class which implements the start and stop methods, can be used seamlessly as a daemon or a normal console app.

 Raad provides daemon control using the start/stop commands.
 Your code can optionnally use the Raad logging module.